pmkemper/cleaningdata/codebook.md

 >These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 >tBodyAcc-XYZ
 >tGravityAcc-XYZ
 >tBodyAccJerk-XYZ
 >tBodyGyro-XYZ
 >tBodyGyroJerk-XYZ
 >tBodyAccMag
 >tGravityAccMag
 >tBodyAccJerkMag
 >tBodyGyroMag
 >tBodyGyroJerkMag
 >fBodyAcc-XYZ
 >fBodyAccJerk-XYZ
 >fBodyGyro-XYZ
 >fBodyAccMag
 >fBodyAccJerkMag
 >fBodyGyroMag
 >fBodyGyroJerkMag

 To create the tidy data set, the average of the mean and standard deviation of each of these signals were calculated for each subject and each activity.

-This results in the averages of the following columns:
+This means that we get the following variables.
+Each variable contains the average of the relevant feature:

  * tBodyAcc-mean()-X
  * tBodyAcc-mean()-Y